nushell/nushell.github.io/book/types_of_data.md

 ## Records

-Records hold key-value pairs.
+Records hold key-value pairs, which associate string keys with various data values.
 Record syntax is very similar to objects in JSON.
 However, commas are *not* required to separate values if Nushell can easily distinguish them!

 ```sh
 > {name: sam rank: 10}